Beijing Police Use Smart Glasses to Identify Passengers and Scan Vehicle Plates

 But beyond the demonstration’s relative authoritative success, the question remains whether the police’s use of smart glasses is an infringement on citizen’s right to privacy.
 “Chinese authorities seem to think they can achieve ‘social stability’ by placing people under a microscope, but these abusive programmes are more likely to deepen hostility towards the government,” Sophie Richardson, China director of Human Rights Watch, previously stated in the Independent.
 “Beijing should immediately stop these programmes, and destroy all data gathered without full, informed consent.”

 However the CEO of LLVision, Wu Fei, feels at ease with the tech’s implementation.
 "We trust the government," Wu said in Reuters.
 He added that Beijing is using the A.I. devices for "noble causes."
 Perhaps, by 2020, those noble causes will include creating a Social Credit System meant to rank the "trustworthiness" of China’s citizens.
-But you know what they say about glass—when you look through it you see the world, but all one needs to do is add a little silver to the glass and all he’ll see is himself.
+But you know what they say about glass — when you look through it you see the world, but all one need to do is add a little silver to the glass and all he’ll see is himself.